+- 6.1 With reference to procedure, this application has been advertised (inter-alia) as being a departure from the Development Plan.
+Should the Planning Committee resolve to grant planning permission, the application will first need to be referred to the Secretary of State under the terms of the Town and Country Planning (Consultation) (England) Direction 2009 with reference to the 'other development which, by reason of its scale or nature or location, would have a significant impact on the openness of the GB'.

+- 6.2 The Direction allows the Secretary of State a period of 21 days (unless extended by direction) within which to 'call-in' the application for determination via a public inquiry.
+In reaching a decision as to whether to call-in an application, the Secretary of State will be guided by the published policy for calling-in planning applications and relevant planning policies.

-- 6.1 The material considerations for this application are as follows:
+- 6.3 The material considerations for this application are as follows:

 - I. Principle of the Development and the Impact upon the Green Belt

 - II.
 Housing Land Supply, Need, Mix and Affordable Housing

 - III.
 Design and Layout and Impact upon the Area

 - IV.
 Open Space, Landscaping and Amenity Space

 - V. Landscape and Visual Impact

 - VI.
 Access, Traffic Impact, and Parking

 - VII.
 Flood Risk and Surface Water Drainage

 - VIII.
 Ecology and Biodiversity

 - IX.
 Air Quality

 - X. Noise

 - XI.
 Effect on Neighbouring Properties

 - XII.
 Land Contamination and Ground Works

 - XIII.
 Refuse and Recycling

 - XIV.
 Energy and Sustainable Buildings

 - XV.
 Viability and Planning Obligations

 - XVI.
 Sustainability

 - XVII.
 Other Matters

 - I. PRINCIPLE OF THE DEVELOPMENT AND THE IMPACT UPON THE GREEN BELT

-- 6.2 As the site is located within the Green Belt policies CSSP4 and PMD6 apply.
+- 6.4 As the site is located within the Green Belt policies CSSP4 and PMD6 apply.
 Policy CSSP4 identifies that the Council will 'maintain the purpose function and open character of the Green Belt in Thurrock', and policy PMD6 states that the Council will 'maintain, protect and enhance the open character of the Green Belt in Thurrock'.

-These policies aim to prevent urban sprawl and maintain the essential characteristics of the openness and permanence of the Green Belt in accordance with the requirements of the NPPF.
+These policies aim to prevent urban sprawl and maintain the essential characteristics

+of the openness and permanence of the Green Belt in accordance with the requirements of the NPPF.